johnperry-math/AoC2023/README.md

   so formatting was a hassle.
 * Exception handling, at least during debugging.

+#### Modula-2

+To compile the Modula-2 solution with `gm2`
+(the Gnu Modula-2 compiler) type

+    make -f Modula2_Makefile

+You can then run the resulting `Day10` file.
+The makefile will also clean:

+    make clean -f Modula2_Makefile

+I completed this puzzle in Modula-2 in order to:
+* Implement the `Common` module.

+...and, since Modula-2 neither offers containers of any sort, let alone generic containers, nor manages memory for you **at all*, this compels me to:
+* Implement a type-specific, resizable vector and a queue.
+* Manage memory.

+Modula-2's range types are not terribly functional (see below) so I also resorted to `SET`s.

 ### Experience

 This is much more complex than the previous puzzles.